 Vaporware: A product that is announced to the public, but is never actually created.

-Venture Capital: A form of private equity provided to fund start-ups with potential of growth.
+Venture Capital: A form of private equity provided to fund start-ups with the potential of growth.

 Virgin Bitcoin: R efers to bitcoins that have never been spent.